-1. Verbal warning and coaching from immediate supervisor (WLU Assistant Curator of Living Collections, Chair of the Department of Organismal Biology, Ecology & Zoo Science, Zoo Science

-Faculty member, Oglebay Good Zoo educator, keeper, or staff member).

-- 2. Depending on the severity and/or type of infraction, the outcome may include: the restriction of student assignments, the student will lose a minimum of 10 volunteer hours already earned, the student will be required to perform additional training and volunteer hours (200 hours of volunteering is required prior to the start of the BIO 454 internship). - 3.
+- 1. Verbal warning and coaching from immediate supervisor (WLU Assistant Curator of Living Collections, Co-Chair of the Department of Biological Sciences, Zoo Science Faculty member, Oglebay Good Zoo educator, keeper, or staff member). - 2.
+Depending on the severity and/or type of infraction, the outcome may include: A strike on their zoo Sci student record (you can get up to three strikes), the restriction of student assignments, the student will lose an agreed upon number of volunteer hours already earned, the student will be required to perform additional training and volunteer hours (200 hours of volunteering is required prior to the start of the BIO 454 internship). - 3.
 If the problem persists or a student has multiple infractions/performance issues, or severe infractions, specifically infractions that result in documented animal cruelty, the student may be immediately dismissed from the Zoo Science major.

 This process may be altered depending on the disciplinary issue, severity of the infraction, or other circumstances.
 All disciplinary actions will be determined by the WLU staff/faculty or Oglebay staff.